Jet Express (ferry line): History

+The Put-in-Bay Boat Line Company "The Jet Express", was founded by Charles "Skip" Duggan in 1988 when he bought out the estate of Captain Alfred Parker who had ran the "Parker Boat Line" for more than 30 years.
+Today, Todd Blumensaadt is the majority owner of the company.

-The company began with a new $3.0 million water-jet-powered catamaran, MV Jet Express in 1989, and soon added the $3.2 million MV Jet Express II in 1992.
-A partnership with the Put-in-Bay Port Authority aided in the addition of the $2.0 million MV Jet Express III in 2002, and in 2009, a partnership with the Lorain Port Authority added the $1.9 million MV Jet Express IV to the fleet.
+The company began with a new $3.0 million water-jet-powered catamaran(s), MV Jet Express in May 1989, and soon added the $3.2 million MV Jet Express II in June 1992.
+A partnership with the Put-in-Bay Port Authority aided in the addition of the $2.0 million MV Jet Express III in July 2002, and in July 2009, a partnership with the Lorain Port Authority added the $1.9 million MV Jet Express IV (constructed in 1995) to the fleet.
 All four Jet Express vessels were designed in Australia by Incat Designs, and built in the United States by the Gladding-Hearn Shipbuilding, the Duclos Corporation in Somerset, Massachusetts.

-Jet Express service expanded from the original Port Clinton to Put-in-Bay route to include the mainland port of Sandusky in 2005.
+Jet Express service expanded from the original Port Clinton to Put-in-Bay route to include the mainland port of Sandusky in 2005 from the Jackson Street Pier.
 The Sandusky route further expanded to include regular service to Kelleys Island, and Put-in-Bay starting in 2006.
 Service to Cedar Point started in 2016, with regular service to the islands in 2017.
-The Jet Express also offers excursions.
-These excursions are theme-based and visit a variety of U.S. and Canadian ports throughout Lake Erie and its tributaries.
+The Jet Express fleet of four passenger ferries is available for discounted priced school field trips, private parties, corporate events, and charters.
+Ports of call include: Cleveland, Toledo, Detroit, and Windsor, Ontario.
+All trips include a narrated tour.
+Tickets can be purchased online.